DesktopMan/smx-ocr/README.md

 The tool will run non-interactively if you give it the right parameters.
 This is useful if you want to start it without typing in the answers every time.

-1. Run the tool with the preview:
-   `smx-ocr 0 my-unique-id debug`
-2. Run the tool without the preview window:
 `smx-ocr 0 my-unique-id`

-If you put the command with parameters in a .bat file you can double-click it to run it.
+If you put the command with parameters in a .bat file you can double-click it to run it, or have it run on startup.

 # Using the data